swestastic/PiConsult/README.md

   - Gear ratio (factory and adjusted)
   - Tire size (factory and adjusted)
   - Speed units: MPH or KPH
-  - Temperature units: Farenheight or Celsius
+  - Temperature units: Fahrenheit or Celsius
 - Peak values saved and viewable with button press
 - Bypass ECU connection for testing
 - Screen flash for overheating/rev limiter